typelevel/Laika/docs/customizing-laika/customize-rendering.md

 This is the signature of a custom renderer hook:

-    W => PartialFunction[Element,Unit]
+    PartialFunction[(Formatter, Element), String]

-`W` is a generic type representing the writer API which is different for each output format.
-For HTML it is `HTMLWriter`, for XSL-FO it is `FOWriter`.
+`Formatter` is a generic type representing the formatting API which is different for each output format.
+For HTML it is `HTMLFormatterr`, for XSL-FO it is `FOFormatter`.
 This way renderers can offer the most convenient API for a specific output format.

-Creating a function that expects a writer instance and returns the actual custom render function in form of a partial function allows to 'capture' the writer in a concise way like the examples below will show.
+It provides a helper API for rendering tags, adds the current indentation level after line breaks and knows how to render child elements.

+`Element` is the base type of the document AST and represent the AST node to render, `String` is the render result in the expected target format.